While the beauty industry is continuing to swell — with an increasing amount of new players every day — the sector is experiencing seismic shifts.

 The Glossy Forum was a very informative and well thought-out event.
 I will definitely be attending the next one.

-Are you a brand executive interested in speaking?
+Are you a beauty executive interested in speaking?
 Contact email@example.com for more information.

 For sponsorship opportunities, fill out this form.

-Are you a brand or marketing executive working in beauty space?
+Are you a marketing or product executive working for a beauty brand?

-If so, you could be eligible for a complimentary VIP pass.
-Contact Mike Madarasz for details.
+If so, apply here to see if you’re eligible for a complimentary VIP pass.